Paul Pogba: 2019–20 season

-2020–21 season
+2020–21 season and 2021–22 season

 Pogba scored his first goal of the 2020–21 season against Brighton & Hove Albion in the fourth round of the EFL Cup on 30 September 2020, scoring from a deflected free kick to give United a 3–0 win.
 On 18 March 2021, he scored the winning goal in a 1–0 away win over Milan in the UEFA Europa League round of 16, to help his team to win 2–1 on aggregate and reach the quarter-finals.

-2021–22 season

 In the opening match of the Premier League season on 14 August, Pogba provided four assists in a 5–1 victory over rivals Leeds United.
 In doing so, he became just the seventh player in Premier League history to register four assists in a single match, the first United player to achieve the feat, and eclipsed his entire assist tally of the previous season of three.

 His only goal of the season came in a 1–1 draw with Burnley in the Premier League on 8 February 2022.
 On 1 June 2022, Manchester United announced that Pogba would leave the club following the expiration of his contract.